pascaliske/pi-slider/README.md

 ```
 >Don't forget the `<style>` tag around the Javascript code! ;)

-I recommend it to include this Javascript code at the bottom of the file just before the closing body tag because of performance reasons.
+I recommend to include this Javascript code at the bottom of the file just before the closing body tag because of performance reasons.

->When you're not sure if you made it all right look at my [Demo](http://dev.pascal-iske.de/demos/pi-slider/).
+>If you're not sure, look at my [Demo](http://dev.pascal-iske.de/demos/pi-slider/).

 ## Configuration

-The _pi-slider_ has several options to change its appearance and behavior.
-This options are listed below with a short description.
-Between the `{braces}` are the possible values for the options
+The _pi-slider_ has several options to change its appearance and behaviour.
+These options are listed below with a short description.
+Between the `{braces}` are the possible values for the options.
 ```javascript
 // displays a loading graphic before the slider fades in {true, false}
 loader: true,